qkost/raiders-of-the-lost-dice/Encounters/12 Shimmerwing Lair V2.md

 	* Restrained
 	* DC15 DEX Save
 	* 4d10, save for half
-	* Turns off when gems are placed in eyes of
+	* Turns off when gems are placed in eyes of dragon on floor of temple

 ## R6: Temple